sd1p/Zeotap/Readme.md

 2. Simulate API calls and ensure correct data retrieval and parsing.
 3. Test temperature conversion from Kelvin to Celsius.
 4. Verify daily summaries and alerting thresholds.

-## Design Choices

-- **Rule Engine**: Used AST for flexible and dynamic rule representation.
-Chose FastAPI for its performance and ease of use.
-- **Weather Monitoring**: Used OpenWeatherMap API for reliable weather data.
-Chose Next.js for server-side rendering and React for the frontend.

-## Additional Features

-- Error handling for invalid rule strings or data formats.
-- Validations for attributes to be part of a catalog.
-- Modification of existing rules.
-- User-defined functions within the rule language for advanced conditions.
-- Support for additional weather parameters and forecasts.

-## Conclusion

-This project demonstrates a comprehensive approach to building a rule engine with AST and a real-time weather monitoring system.
-The design choices and implementation details ensure flexibility, scalability, and maintainability.